matrix-org/matrix-spec-proposals/proposals/2241-e2e-verification-in-dms.md

 This message may be sent at any point in the key verification process.
 Any subsequent key verification messages relating to the same request are ignored.
 However, this does not undo any verifications that have already been done.

+#### Concluding a key verification

+When the other user's key is verified and no more messages are expected, each party will send an `m.key.verification.done` event with the following properties in its contents:

+- `m.relates_to`: an object with the properties:
+  - `rel_type`: `m.reference`
+  - `event_id`: the event ID of the key verification that is being cancelled

+This provides a record within the room of the result of the verification.

+Any subsequent key verification messages relating to the same request are ignored.

 #### Other events